witchcraftjs/nuxt-postgres/README.md

 - While the resolved migrationJson location is added to the public runtime config, it cannot be used to import it dynamically since dynamic imports don't work with variables.
 - **The client options are exposed to the public runtime config.** There is no such thing as the private runtimeConfig client side.
 - `migrate` will try to skip migrations if at all possible.
-Doing a drizzle migration, even if nothing needs to be done, is expensive (~1500ms), so `migrate` stores a localstorage key `db:lastMigrationHash` (configurable) to prevent unnecessary calls to drizzle's migrate.
+Doing a drizzle migration, even if nothing needs to be done, is expensive (~1500ms), so `migrate` stores a localstorage key `db:lastMigrationHash:[NAME (if  provided)]` (configurable) to prevent unnecessary calls to drizzle's migrate.
 If the database is configured to use indexedDb, it exists, and the last known hash matches the last migration hash, migration is skipped, reducing the time for non-migrations to around 4-5ms.

 ## Using a Local Server Database for Testing